 further considering

-a) that a description of a baseline renderer should be complete and self-contained.
+a) that a description of a renderer should be complete and self-contained.
 Ideally it abstracts from implementation details and provides those by using a reference implementation;

-b) that the description should clearly describe the operations and signal processing to be carried out, based on the incoming audio data, metadata and the local metadata which configure the rendering process and not contain any ambiguities.
-Extensions to the specification can allow points of enhancement but this is not part of the baseline renderer specification;
+b) that the description should clearly describe the operations and signal processing to be carried out, based on the incoming audio data, metadata and the local metadata which configure the rendering process and not contain any ambiguities;

 c) that if a file format does exist, this can be referred to in terms of parameters and storage, but in general the specification should not be linked to specific implementations of such parameters in aforementioned file format;

-d) that a baseline rendering should be able to support all speaker setups as proposed in ITU-R BS.2051,
+d) that a renderer should be able to support all speaker setups as proposed in Recommendation ITU-R BS.2051,

 decides that the following Questions should be studied

-1 What are the requirements for a baseline renderer for use in the production of advanced sound programmes and quality evaluation?
+1 What are the requirements for renderers for use in the production and monitoring of advanced sound programmes?

-2 What is the specification of a baseline renderer that is satisfactory for use in the production of advanced sound programmes and quality evaluation?
+2 What are the requirements for renderers for use in quality evaluation?3What are the specifications of renderers that are satisfactory for use in the production and monitoring of advanced sound programmes?

+4 What are the specifications for renderers that are satisfactory for use in quality evaluation?

-3 What signal processing and metadata inputs (environmental metadata, content related metadata) are required for satisfactory operation of a baseline renderer?4 What algorithm should be used to derive the speaker signals based on all possible input formats (object-based, channel-based, scene-based and combinations thereof) according to Recommendation ITU-R BS.2051?
+5What signal processing and metadata inputs (environmental metadata, content related metadata) are needed for required operation of a renderer?

+6 What algorithms should be used to derive the speaker signals based on all possible input formats (object-based, channel-based, scene-based and combinations thereof) according to Recommendation ITU-R BS.2051?

 further decides

-1 that the results of the above studies should be included in aRecommendation;
+1 that the results of the above studies should be included in one or more Recommendations and other ITU-R texts;

-2 that the above studies should be completed by 2016.
+2 that the above studies should be completed by 2019.